Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 WISCONSIN PUPPY MILL PROJECT

-A definition of breed registries
+A discussion of breed registries

 Indy, a dog whose People thought AKC papers guaranteed a healthy pup.